FollowCoin/followcoin-contract/audit.md

 2. Tests seem to be only negative (are testing when functions should fail) but they should also be positive (test when function should pass)

 3. Migration passed 5 arguments to contract while it expected for 0 arguments: should be fixed in this PR: [https://github.com/FollowCoin/followcoin-contract/pull/4](https://github.com/FollowCoin/followcoin-contract/pull/4)

+4. Smart Contract code often is not DRY (Do not Repeat Yourself rule), for example in <strong>transferFrom</strong> function which is overloaded couple of times, but instead of having common base for those functions, each overload copies the same code and changes just one line.